Adrian-Gatu/Azure-Cloud-SOC-Honeynet/README.md

 ## Conclusion

 This project highlights the importance of building a secure environment to mitigate cybersecurity threats.
-The initial insecure configuration allowed significant malicious activity to take place.
+The initial insecure configuration allowed for significant malicious activity to take place.
 After implementing security controls such as Private Endpoints, secure Network Security Groups (NSG’s), built-in firewalls, Multi-Factor Authentication (MFA), and password resets, the malicious activity was greatly reduced.
 The metrics after hardening showed a complete reduction in malicious flows, Sentinel incidents, and security alerts, demonstrating the effectiveness of the implemented measures however it’s worth mentioning that in an environment with more resources and active users a larger number of security alerts and events would likely have been generated.